MrHugo/lucca-currency-converter/README.md

 In this way, the problem can be represented by a graph with N vertices, each line representing a link from the first currency to the second one, with a weight of 1 (because it does take 1 step to goes from a node to an other everytime).

+For instance, your example can be represented by the following graph :

+      CHF ----- AUD
+    /            |
+EUR --- USD     JPY--- INR
+                 |
+                KRW

 I used the Dijkstra algorithm in order to find the optimal path, then get the final result by computing a new amount of money in the new currency at each iteration, going throught a node to an other.